 - Student D is also quiet and is not confident about her English language skills.
 However, she has work experience in the field you are studying, which allows her to clearly see and explain why the unit’s content is relevant to your group’s future professions.

-Revision - turn a boring chore into clever fun
+Revision - turn a boring chore into an enjoyable endeavour

 If this describes you and the way you like to work (left), take advantage of it (right).
 Your learning style is yours and no one else’s, so why not take advantage of it?